 sudo docker ps'.
 Compare the value from step 1 to the values you acquired in steps 2 and 3.

 - Return to the router and run tcpdump to find out if NetFlow data are being sent '

 sudo tcpdump -i any -n port NFport' the value of NFport should match the port on which the NetFlow service runs.

-- Run the same test on the UNMS server to make sure NetFlow data are received there.
+- Run the same test on the UISP server to make sure NetFlow data are received there.

 - Check the configuration of your router and make sure that NetFlow is configured for a single (WAN) interface.

-If all of those points are OK, then please start a thread on our community forum for additional support.
+If all of those points are OK, then please use the support request form to create a ticket.